Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 Communication Design is one of the fast-moving fields, and proliferates all media and enterprises.
 From your mobile app, advertisement, poster, movie or book to designing museums, experiences, installations and events, a communication designer is involved in conceptualizing and creating designs that combine visuals and words.
 Communication design is a wide stream, offering many opportunities, and these are all listed here.
 Your overarching task is to engage your target audience and deliver a message successfully.

-IIAD has a purpose-built campus that is aligned to the dynamic learning-teaching needs of its progressive pedagogy and curriculum.
-The adaptive spaces with studios, digital labs with Mac stations with licensed copies of industry standard design software’s and photography labs, 3D material workshops have been designed to facilitate seamless multidisciplinary collaborations and exchanges.
+IIAD's a purpose-built campus to meet the dynamic learning-teaching needs of its progressive pedagogy and curriculum.
+The adaptive spaces with studios, digital labs and 3D material workshops have been designed to facilitate seamless multidisciplinary collaborations and exchanges.